What is Detox Diet?

 Extreme calorie deficit-

-Most detox diets are created for healthy adults without underlying medical issues and if undertaken by at-risk populations like children, adolescents, older adults, those who are malnourished, pregnant or lactating women, and people who have blood sugar issues, such as diabetes or an eating disorders, can cause serious harm.
+Most detox diets are created for healthy adults without underlying medical issues and if undertaken by at-risk populations like children, adolescents, older adults, those who are undernourished, pregnant women, and people who have high/low blood sugar, such as high Blood glucose level or an eating disorders, can cause serious harm.

 That being said, there is no denying that detox diets have a good number of benefits if done the right.